 One thing that was already great about the Google+ app is that it includes an Instant Upload feature, which automatically backs up pictures and videos taken by your Android device.
 By default, these items go into the private "From your phone" album, where you can easily access and share them at your convenience.
 Of course, you can disable Instant Upload if you're worried about battery drain, but I think it's a superconvenient feature that should be taken advantage of.

 The Communities section lets you manage the news items and hobbies you follow.
 You can share communities you like with your friends or invite them to the community directly.
-You get display counts for unread messages in your communities and the moderation tools have been improved as well.
+You get display counts for unread messages in your communities, and the moderation tools have been improved as well.

 Here, you can manage your own events as well as those to which you have been invited.
 With a single tap, you can start setting up a new event, complete with date, time, invitees from your circles, and even a location tag.

-Hangouts and Messenger still evolving
+Hangouts replaces Messenger

 - Similar model: $